wa1tnr/ainsuForth/README.md

 # ainsuForth

-Platform: Gemma M0 - 29 July 2017
+Platform: Gemma M0 - 19 November 2017

 A Forth for SAMD21G18A based on YAFFA-ARM Forth - 2012 by Stuart Wood.

-Has SAMD21E18A support.
+Has SAMD21E18A support (for Gemma M0)

 See compatibility.h for (some) configuration options across target board devices.